 Location: At an elevation of 1242 meters in north Bhutan

 Best time to visit: September through March

 One of the romantic places in Bhutan, Gangtey or Phobjikha is a glacial valley where the black-necked cranes flock during winter.
 A 3-day hiking trip with your spouse to reach the Gangten Monastery will be a fun and adventurous way to reach and enjoy the Crane Festival or Mask Dance festival.
-The narrow stream passing through the marshland and dwarf bamboo groves look ethereal when driving through Rhodos and Dochula Chortens.
+The narrow stream passing through the marshland and dwarf bamboo groves look ethereal when driving through Rhodos and Dochula Chortens, explaining why this is one of the best honeymoon places in Bhutan.
 Black Mountain National Park and Jigme Singye National Park are worth visiting here.